-- Go out with people you feel safe with and who you know have your best interests at heart.
+- Safety in numbers.
+Plan to go out and hang out in a group.
+Go out with people you feel safe with and who you know have your best interests at heart.
 Good friends make sure that their friends are safe and make safe choices.

-- Have transportation plans to make sure you can get to where you’re going and back safely.
+- Plan your ride ahead of time.
+Have transportation plans to make sure you can get to where you’re going and back safely.
 Carry money for a taxi-cab just in case.

-- Let someone—like your parents, siblings or roommates—know where you’re going and when you’ll be home.
+- Communicate about where you’re going.
+Let someone—like your parents, siblings or roommates—know where you’re going and when you’ll be home.
 If your plans change, let these people know.

-- Alcohol and sex can be a dangerous mix.
+- Sex and substances can get blurry.
+Drugs (including alcohol) and sex can be a dangerous mix.
 Remember: if you aren’t in control of yourself, you won’t be able to control your situation.

-- Avoid being alone and isolated with someone you don’t know well.
+- Trust your gut.
+Avoid being alone and isolated with someone you don’t know well.
 If you start to feel uncomfortable, go with your feelings, and get to a safe place as fast as you can.